lyl24/lyl24-ece4960/lab2.md

 The results can be viewed in the Arduino serial monitor.
 ![Part 2 Output](images/part 2 output.PNG)

 As seen above, the output consists of the three floats that we sent to the board.
-In addition, each float has the same number of decimal places to match the value with the highest number of values after the decimal point (7.45).
+In addition, each float has the same number of decimal places to match the value with the highest number of digits after the decimal point (7.45).

 ## Task 3: Notification Handler
 In this step, we want to set up a notification handler in Python to receive the float value from the Artemis board.
 This can be done with the ```start_notify``` and ```stop_notify``` functions.